-Like many online-only banks, First Internet Bank’s business checking account offers no transaction limits and lacks a required minimum balance to avoid fees.
-What sets it apart from other providers, however, is that it offers the rare combination of full-service banking and online convenience.
-It’s also one of the few online banks that offer accounts for both personal and business needs as well as lending options for qualified applicants.
+First Internet Bank’s Do More BusinessTM Checking account offers no transaction limits and no required minimum balance.
+What sets it apart from similar accounts from other providers is that it has the rare combination of full-service banking and online convenience.
+First Internet Bank is also one of the few online banks with accounts for personal and business needs and lending options for qualified applicants.

 When First Internet Bank Is a Good Fit

 - Business owners seeking extensive banking products and those comfortable with an online-only bank: First Internet Bank is one of our top banks for small businesses and leading business checking accounts for limited liability companies (LLCs) since it’s a full-service online-only bank.
 It offers many products and services similar to a traditional bank.
 You can apply online for interest-bearing business checking, savings accounts, and loans.
 You can also keep your personal and business finances in one place.

 - Small businesses that want to open a free digital small business checking account that generates interest: First Internet Bank offers 0.50% APY if you maintain a $10,000 average daily balance in your Do More BusinessTM Checking account.
 It has unlimited transactions, no monthly fees, and no automated clearing house (ACH) fees.
 For a higher APY, you can also open a savings account.
 Read our First Internet Bank Business Savings review to learn more.